Còisir Dhùn Èideann

 ABout uS

 Còisir Dhùn Èideann is one of Scotland’s longest established Gaelic choirs, being a combination of two choirs, one of which was formed at the turn of the 20th century.
-We have taken part in the National Mòd, a yearly celebration of Scottish Gaelic music and culture, established in 1891 that takes place across various parts of Scotland.
-We also take part in local mòds, striving to protect and promote the Scottish Gaelic language and music.
+In the past we have taken part in the National Mòd, a yearly celebration of Scottish Gaelic music and culture, established in 1891 that takes place across various parts of Scotland.
+We have also taken part in local mòds, striving to protect and promote the Scottish Gaelic language and music.
+Currently, however, we are a small group of enthusiasts and our direction has changed.
+We aim to enjoy and explore Gaelic language and song and, unlike most Gaelic choirs, we don’t focus on competitions.
+Our rehearsals are relaxed, workshop-style sessions.

 Our Conductor